-- you are about to be started on any new medicine - you become pregnant or plan to breastfeed - you are about to have any blood tests - you are going to have surgery or an anaesthetic or are going into hospital.
+- you are about to be started on any new medicine - you plan to have any vaccinations or immunisations - you become pregnant or plan to breastfeed (tell your doctor immediately) - you are about to have any blood or urine tests.
+For example, if you are diabetic your urine sugar tests may be affected by cefaclor.

+• you are going to have surgery.